 - 1. Maximum pressure in any part of the system cannot exceed 3000 psi. - 2.
-Vehicles leave roughly every minute. - 3.
-Only one rider permitted for the duration of the race. - 4.
-Each team is allowed up to two attempts and must use the same rider in both attempts. - 5.
-Maximum time to complete will be 5 minutes. - 6.
-The course may consist of laps in a slalom fashion. - 7.
-Unique to each competition site, the course will begin at the top of an incline.
-The course will be determined and communicated prior to the Competition Event. - 8.
-No hydraulic pressure in accumulators in advance of the race.

-- 9. To test the regenerative braking circuits of the vehicles, the course will require at least one stop to go into regenerative mode to recover energy and use only regenerative energy to restart and propel the vehicle to its furthest achievable distance. - 10.
-Riders may build pressure to recover as much energy as possible as they actively advance towards the designated stopping point.
-No stationary pedaling.
-Pedaling is not permitted at or after the designated stopping point.
-Pedaling is not permitted during this race. - 11.
-No weight can be added to or removed from the vehicle during the race. - 12.
+Only one rider permitted for the duration of the demonstration. - 3.
+No fluid pressure in accumulators in advance of the demonstration. - 4.
+Maximum time to complete will be 5 minutes. - 5.
+Each team will be assigned an industry judge at the competition site to observe their demonstration.
+Each team is allowed up to two attempts and must use the same rider in both attempts. - 6.
+Teams must include an indicator that allows judges to observe the engagement of the regenerative braking circuit during the Regenerative Braking Demonstration. - 7.
+Depending on the location, the course will be between 100 and 200 feet.
+The course may consist of laps in a slalom fashion. - 8.
+No weight can be added to or removed from the vehicle during the demonstration. - 9.
+Including a regenerative braking circuit and completion of the demonstration will result in earning 3 points towards final score. - 10.
+To test the regenerative braking circuits of the vehicles, the course will require at least one stop to go into regenerative mode to recover energy and use only regenerative energy to restart and propel the vehicle for at least 10 feet. - 11.
+Riders can only build pressure while they are braking to recover as much energy as possible as they actively advance.
+Pedaling is not permitted at or after the vehicle comes to a stop. - 12.
 The accumulator can only be charged from kinetic energy, not from external sources. - 13.
 One rider on vehicle, no pushing.
 Two-wheeled riders can use their feet to stabilize themselves and push off once to start.
 No second contact with the ground until the vehicle stops.
-Three-wheeled riders can have one push using their hands on the wheels.
+Three wheeled riders can have one push using their hands on the wheels.
 Riders with other vehicle configurations will need to consult judges on-site.
+This rule applies to the beginning of the race and after the vehicle comes to a stop.